NZASA Registration Board

 Portfolio: IT

-Representative: Tien-Hao Shih (Sky) (Vice Chairman) - Auckland
+Representative: Tien-Hao (Sky) Shih (Vice-Chairman) – Auckland

-• Zoom facilitation for webinars
+• Zoom facilitation for webinars.

-Portfolio: Complaints Assessment Committees (CACs)
+Portfolio: Complaints Assessment Committees (CAC)

-Representative: Tien-Hao Shih (Sky), supported by Hongmei Zhang (Mary) - Auckland
+Representative: Tien-Hao (Sky) Shih (Vice-Chairman) – Auckland

-• Co-ordination of CAC volunteers listing
+• Coordination of CAC volunteers listing.

-• Attribution of CAC participants
+• Attribution of CAC participants.

 NZASA Supplementary Support to the Registration Board

-• Natural Health Products Bill liaison
+• Natural Health Products Bill liaison.

-• Translation services: Emily Yu and Glenn Zou
+• Translation services: Emily Yu and Glenn Zou.

 NZASA Assessors